 It is expected that organic growth, innovative top line initiatives as well as rationalization opportunities resulting in reduced operating costs will be realized in future quarters.
-The Company has assembled a strong new senior management team that is focused on harnessing the earnings potential of the Company's platform.
-Some of the efforts of the new management team were realized in the second quarter of 2013 however, many of their efforts are not expected to be fully realized until the second half of 2013.
-The Company recently launched its first Triage Assessment Program at the Rouge Valley hospital in Toronto, entered into a strategic alliance with Vancouver Imaging, launched an extended patient choice network and surgical centres of excellence in nasal and sinus and women's urology.
+The Company has assembled a strong senior management team that is focused on harnessing the earnings potential of the Company's platform.
+Some of the efforts of the new management team were realized in the second and third quarter of 2013 however, many of their efforts are not expected to be fully realized until the fourth quarter of 2013 and beyond.
+During the third quarter, the Company launched its first Triage Assessment Program at the Rouge Valley hospital in Toronto, entered into a strategic alliance with Vancouver Imaging, launched an extended patient choice network and surgical centres of excellence in nasal and sinus and women's urology.
 The Company has realized efficiencies through consolidation of premises and facilitating centralization of support services and staff.
 These initiatives will continue in the coming quarters through IT systems integration, centralized purchasing and standardization of various transaction streams in the operations of the businesses.
 The Company will only pursue acquisitions that complement and enhance the Company's existing core operations and strategic plan.